ahmedlrashed/tiktok-claims-analysis/README.md

 - Video view and like counts are all concentrated on the low end of 1,000 for opinions.
 Therefore, the data distribution is right-skewed, which will inform the models and model types that will be built.

+- A/B Test analysis shows that there is a statistically significant difference in the average view counts between videos from verified accounts and videos from unverified accounts.
+This suggests there might be fundamental behavioral differences between these two groups of accounts.

+- It would be interesting to investigate the root cause of this behavioral difference.
+For example, do unverified accounts tend to post more clickbait videos?
+Or are unverified accounts associated with spam bots that help inflate view counts?

 </br></br>

 # 4 | Conclusions